Peter Finch: Later career

 Finch's career received another boost when Ian Bannen dropped out of the lead in Sunday Bloody Sunday (1971).
 Finch replaced him and his performance was rewarded with another BAFTA for Best Actor and an Oscar nomination.

 The momentum of this was lost somewhat by Something to Hide (1972) and the disastrous musical remake of Lost Horizon (1973).
 He played Lord Nelson in Bequest to the Nation (1973) and an opportunistic financier in England Made Me (1973).
 The Abdication (1974) was an unsuccessful historical drama.

-Network

 Finch was asked to audition for the part of news presenter Howard Beale in Network (1976), written by Paddy Chayefsky and directed by Sidney Lumet.
 The movie, with Finch as its star, was his biggest commercial and critical hit in years.
 His line "I'm as mad as hell, and I'm not going to take this anymore!" has become iconic.

 He then played Yitzhak Rabin in Raid on Entebbe (1977).